Medical Assisting Program

 • Hands-on training - IVCC prepares individuals for an active role in health care through hands-on experiences in our on-campus lab, as well as real-world, virtual simulation.

-• On-the-job - Students are placed with one of our community partners to complete externship and sharpen their skills by working in an established providers office or clinic.
+• On-the-job training - Students are placed with one of our community partners to complete externship and sharpen their skills by working in an established providers office or clinic.

-IVCC's Medical Assisting Program is completed in one full academic year.
+IVCC's Medical Assisting Program is completed in one full academic year (Aug - July).
 Classes for this program begin in the Fall of each year and finish with the student externship in Summer of the next year.

 Program Goals